paketo-buildpacks/ubi8-base-stack/README.md

-# Paketo ubi8 Full Stack
+# Paketo ubi8 Base Images

 ## What is a stack?
 See Paketo's [stacks documentation](https://paketo.io/docs/concepts/stacks/).